Friday, October 28, 2016

 Over a few streets, across from La Tablita’s and next door to Pleacorp (the pool supply place) is the new Amar Cocina Peruana.

 Owned by Catherine Benson, Amar features Peruvian cuisine and a fabulous selection of ceviches.
-The food is very different and very tasty.
+The food is tasty.

-Directly below Facebar, is a brand new, only open two days bar and restaurant named BE.
+Directly below Facebar is the brand new, bar and restaurant named BE.
 That's all we know at the moment.
-We happened to be driving past with a camera in hand and discovered that the day before the windows were still boarded up, and the next day they are ready to go.
+We happened to be driving past with a camera in hand and discovered that the day before, the windows were still boarded up, and the next day, they were ready to go.

-Heading south along Rueda Medina is the ever popular Soggy Peso Bed & Cocktail owned by Mal and Sal Richards.
-Closed for the month of September for staff holidays and renovations, they will re-open this week.
-Bar service is now also available on the lower area, on the beach.
+Heading south along Rueda Medina is the ever-popular Soggy Peso Bed & Cocktail.
+Closed for September for staff holidays and renovations, they will re-open this week.
+Bar service is now also available in the lower area, on the beach.
 When you fall out of your chair, after two or maybe three of their famous Margaritas, it’s a much softer landing.
 (We don't have any photos, as yet, of the new additions.)

 New and expanded Donosusa